 Yogurt is a staple in many household refrigerators.
 If you’re becoming vegan, though, you won’t be able to enjoy the yogurts you’ve been eating most of your life.
 Non-dairy yogurts are made similarly to other dairy alternatives, using plants instead of animal by-products.

 You can absolutely get sufficient protein from a vegan diet.
 No supplements required.
 Focus on getting lots of vegetable protein from foods like quinoa, spelt, kale, soy, jackfruit, and chickpeas.
 These foods are not only delicious but spare animals.

 Many different types of syrups are vegan, but you have to read the labels.
 For instance, you don’t want to eat any syrup that contains honey or is made using beeswax because those factors would make it non-vegan.
 Agave syrup is a delicious alternative to honey.

 You can also get your omelette fix and ensure you can still bake pastries by selecting egg replacements from the supermarket shelf.
 These are vegan foods and taste pretty close to the eggs you would otherwise get from a chicken.

 Now that you’re familiar with becoming vegan, you might want to join a vegan community — whether online or off.
 Get to know other vegans, share recipes, bond over shared values, and provide and accept support when necessary.

 By surrounding yourself with people who share your beliefs and values, you’ll find becoming vegan easier and more enjoyable.

 Becoming vegan isn’t a fad diet or a temporary way to shed a few pounds.
-It’s a lifestyle founded on the belief that animals don’t deserve to suffer in service of humans and that our environment deserves protection.
+It’s a lifestyle founded on the belief that animals don’t deserve to suffer in the service of humans and that our environment deserves protection.
 It is also the best way to combat speciesism and eventually end animal agriculture altogether.

 If you’re becoming vegan, you’re part of that movement.